Minh-AnhHuynh/RStudioBackupPrefs/README.md

 # Quick Start

-The idea is to install this package on a new R project or machine, import your preferences from Github by first cloning the repository containing your rstudio preference files and copying them to the relevant rstudio preference folder.
+The idea is to install this package on a new R project or machine, import your preferences from GitHub by first cloning the repository containing your rstudio preference files and copying them to the relevant RStudio preference folder.

-For backing up, the idea is to upload your current RStudio settings to the currently git initiated repository, or to choose a dedicated git repository for your RStudio settings.
+For backing up, the idea is to upload your current RStudio settings to the currently git initiated repository, or to choose a dedicated git repository for your RStudio settings and thus another folder on your local machine.

-## Upload preferences to Github
+## Upload preferences to GitHub

 ``` r
 library(RStudioBackupPrefs)